 Some of his hobbies include reading, cooking, golfing and playing his saxophones with various bands in the Mid-South.
 A former Vice-Chairman of the Desoto County Democratic Party, and a past board member of the Mississippi Democratic Party Executive Committee.
 Mr. Smith is the Founder and President of the North Mississippi Cultural Foundation, a 501-c-3 non-profit organization.
 In 2011 he received the Trailblazer Award among distinguished African-Americans in DeSoto County.
 He mentors youth in DeSoto County through Saving Our Sons-Mississippi, a premier mentoring organization he co-founded.

-He is Basileus of the Omega Psi Phi Fraternity, Inc. (Psi Mu Mu Chapter), a member of Phi Mu Alpha, Sinfonia Fraternity, and a Master Mason.
+He was the 1st Basileus of the Omega Psi Phi Fraternity, Inc. (Psi Mu Mu Chapter), a member of Phi Mu Alpha, Sinfonia Fraternity, and a Master Mason.
 Michael is a motivational speaker, a political/civil rights advocate.
 Michael was a candidate for the Southaven Board of Alderman, in 2009 and ran unsuccessfully for the Mississippi State Senate District 19 in 2012.

 Mr. Smith has received numerous awards and accolades throughout his career.
 He was selected as an outstanding young man of America in 1981.
 In 2014 he was named DeSoto County’s NAACP Community Activist of the year.
 This year he was recognized by the North Mississippi of